Decent-Partners/platform/readme.md

 # Decent platform

 **Decent** is a modular platform designed to support independent creators and on-chain collectives.

-Our mission is to build sustainable, permissionless economies around emergent culture.
+Our mission is to build sustainable and scalable economies from emergent cultures.

 ## Key Components